Travel Guide Customize Your Trip

 Bhutan

-The location of this country is nestled between Tibet, Nepal, and India.
-Assures the Bhutan tourist of fascinating cultural discovery, while the country’s geography, in the mighty Himalayas.
-It promises spectacular natural vistas.
+Bhutan’s location, nestled between Tibet, Nepal, and India, assures tourists of fascinating cultural discoveries.
+The country’s geography is in the mighty Himalayas, promising spectacular natural vistas.

-Plenty of travelers want to explore the breathtaking mountains and valleys of this astonishing country.
+Many travelers want to explore this astonishing country’s breathtaking mountains and valleys.
 The tourism industry in this country is founded on the principle of sustainability.
 It must be environmentally friendly, socially and culturally acceptable, and economically viable.

-Bhutanese have treasured the natural environment and have looked upon it as the source of all life.
-More than 70 percent of the land is still under forest cover and with its rich Himalayan flora and fauna.
-The dazzling white peaks and lush valleys provide the country’s stunning beauty and aesthetic grandeur.
+Bhutanese have treasured the natural environment and considered it the source of all life.
+Over 70 percent of the land is still under forest cover and has rich Himalayan flora and fauna.
+The dazzling white peaks and lush valleys provide the country’s aesthetic grandeur.

-This bio-diverse location is home to red pandas and tigers, rare Takin and langur, blue sheep and snow leopard.
-The northern mountains and the south offers wonderful birding and a wealth of rare plants and herbs
+This bio-diverse location is home to red pandas, tigers, rare Takin and langur, blue sheep, and snow leopards.
+The northern and south mountains offer excellent birding and a wealth of rare plants and herbs.

 More than a quarter of the country has a National park